AutoZone (NYSE:AZO) Price Target Raised to $4,800.00

-In other news, VP Richard Craig Smith sold 3,000 shares of AutoZone stock in a transaction dated Thursday, July 24th.
-The stock was sold at an average price of $3,875.90, for a total value of $11,627,700.00.
+In other news, VP Richard Craig Smith sold 3,000 shares of the firm’s stock in a transaction dated Thursday, July 24th.
+The shares were sold at an average price of $3,875.90, for a total transaction of $11,627,700.00.
 Following the completion of the transaction, the vice president directly owned 2,925 shares of the company’s stock, valued at approximately $11,337,007.50.
 This trade represents a 50.63% decrease in their position.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, SVP K. Michelle Borninkhof sold 750 shares of AutoZone stock in a transaction dated Friday, June 20th.
-The stock was sold at an average price of $3,597.13, for a total value of $2,697,847.50.
-Following the completion of the transaction, the senior vice president directly owned 406 shares of the company’s stock, valued at approximately $1,460,434.78.
-This trade represents a 64.88% decrease in their ownership of the stock.
-The disclosure for this sale can be found here.
-Company insiders own 2.10% of the company’s stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 2.10% of the company’s stock.

 AutoZone Company Profile